gomorpheus/morpheus-docs/library/automation/automation.rst

 ``Library > Automation``

-The Automation section is composed of Tasks and Workflows.
-Tasks can be scripts added directly, scripts and blueprints from the Library section, recipes, playbooks, puppet agent installs, or http (api) calls.
-These Tasks are are combined into workflows, which can be selected to run at provision time or executed on existing instances via ``Actions > Run Workflow``.
+The automation section is where scripts, known as Tasks, can be created.
+Tasks are individual Bash or Powershell scripts which can be selected to run against Instances at the time they are provisioned from the Instance provisioning wizard.
+In this section, users can also create execution schedules which are configured time intervals on which automated jobs (such as backups) would be carried out.

 .. include:: /library/automation/tasks.rst
+.. rst-class:: hidden
   .. include:: /library/automation/workflows.rst
   .. include:: /library/automation/scale_thresholds.rst
   .. include:: /library/automation/power_scheduling.rst
 .. include:: /library/automation/execute_scheduling.rst